saisathvik1/Linux-Privilege-Escalation-Notes/README.md

 ----------------------
 ### SUID:(Set owner User ID)
-- its called as setuid, which gives specific permissions to run a file as root/owner
+- Its a kind of permission which gives specific permissions to run a file as root/owner
 - This is really helpful to test.
 - `find / -perm -u=s -type f 2>/dev/null` this will list all the suid files
 - Then later search in GTFObins and look for the way to bypass